 The Cayman Islands is one of the first countries (referred to as the Early Adopter Group) that have agreed to implement AEOI exchanges under CRS by September 2017.

 CIMA has issued guidelines on the outsourcing of material functions and regulatory requirements by regulated entities.
 This requires such entities to put in place certain internal procedures where functions are to be outsourced, with the proviso that CIMA may, on a case-by-case basis, impose additional requirements on a regulated entity where an outsourcing arrangement has a potential negative impact on the entity or its customers.

 Regulated entities are required to implement a risk policy with respect to outsourcing.
 This will require putting in place procedures to, among other things, identify all material outsourcing arrangements and to control and monitor such arrangements.

-Guidance has been issued to ensure that the outsourcing of functions by a regulated entity does not expose that entity to greater strategic, reputational and operational risk and that customers remain adequately protected.
+Guidance has been issued to ensure that the outsourcing of functions by a regulated entity does not expose that entity to greater strategic, reputational and operational risk and that custom

 Any deficiencies in risk management policies should be addressed by August 2016.
 CIMA, however, gives no definition of what constitutes a ‘significant deficiency’.

 CIMA is currently in the final stages of development of a regulatory framework to review Internal Capital Models (ICMs).
 ICMs allow re/insurers to better integrate the processes of risk and capital management within the company.
 Development of an ICM review framework is seen as a commitment to building a world-class reinsurance regulatory framework that allows licensees innovation and sophistication